 A good example of this was covered in a recent article by the Metro, which highlighted an Airbnb property being let out in London to a supposed family of four, only for the host to find over 500 people went to their property for a private party.
 Unfortunately, the party escalated and resulted in the property having over £450k of property damage and progressed into a legal case with Airbnb.
 Thankfully no-one was injured but Airbnb de-listed the property and cancelled bookings at the property leading to a loss of earnings for the host whilst the property was being repaired.

 Although, these instances are rare and in this particular case had a large claim cost, the even smaller property claims can soon add up to £1,000’s and also have an impact on earnings whilst the property is being repaired or items replaced.

-We have discussed before the pros and cons of the Airbnb guarantee which can be seen in our previous blog post here.
-Although there is an element of protection under the guarantee it is important as a host you are aware of the cover provided versus having a specialist host insurance policy in place.
+Elsewhere, we have discussed before the pros and cons of the protection that Airbnb gives its hosts if something goes wrong.
+Although they do offer some cover, it is important as a host you are aware of the protection they give you versus having a specialist host insurance policy in place.

 If you are currently involved in letting out your property or a room on these type of platforms it’s worth reading the previous blog article from our CEO Louise Birritteri on ‘Top insurance tips before letting out your property’.